“…like an eagle that stirs up its nest and hovers over its young, that spreads its wings to catch them and carries them aloft…”

 The Mother Eagle Award was established in 2017 to honor the women who have taken the lead in courageously advocating for LGBTQIA equality in Christianity.
 Its purpose is to express gratitude and to ensure their stories are known and their sacrifices remembered.

-The annual award is jointly presented by Christian Feminism Today and The Gay Christian Network.
+The annual award is jointly presented by Christian Feminism Today and the Q Christian Fellowship, (formerly The Gay Christian Network).

-The official award presentation takes place yearly during the GCN WomenConnect retreat at the Gay Christian Network Conference.
-The 2018 Gay Christian Network Conference will be held in Denver, Colorado, January 18-21, 2018.
+The official award presentation takes place yearly during the QCF WeConnect retreat at the Q Christian Fellowship conference.
+The 2019 Q Christian Fellowship conference will be held in Chicago, Illinois, January 10–13, 2019.

 2018 Mother Eagle Award Recipient — Yvette A. Flunder